-$$\text{MIEI}^2 = \frac{1}{M} \sum{m=1}^{M} (R_m^ - 1)^2 + F \cdot (1 - VSC)$$ (9)
+$$MIEI^{2} = \frac{1}{M} \sum{m=1}^{M} (R{m}^{} - 1)^{2} + F \cdot (1 - VSC)$$ (9)

-We can further define a multivariable integrated skill score (MISS) of a climate model:
+105 We can further define a multivariable integrated skill score (MISS) of a climate model:

-110

-$$MISS = (F + 1 - MIEI^2)/(F + 1)$$
+$$MISS = (F + 1 - MIEI^2)/(F + 1)$$ (10)

-(10)

 MISS varies from -F/(F+1) to 1.
-MISS reaches its minimum value of -F/(F+1) when VSC equals -1 and $R_m^$ equals 0.
+MISS reaches its minimum value of -F/(F+1) when VSC equals -1 and R_m^ equals 0.
 Note that VSC is usually greater than 0 in terms of model evaluation.
 Thus, we find that MISS usually varies from 0 to 1.
 It is very unlikely that MISS will be less than 0, unless VSC is less than 0.
-MISS varies monotonically with respect to model performance and reaches its maximum value of 1 when the model performs best.
+MISS varies monotonically with respect to model

+110 performance and reaches its maximum value of 1 when the model performs best.
 With an increase in F, MISS is less (more) sensitive to the model's ability to simulate amplitudes (patterns).

 In terms of climate model evaluation, the pattern similarity is usually more important than the amplitude, because without pattern similarity, the accuracy of amplitude simulation is often less meaningful.
 Thus, one can set F to be a value greater than 1 in Eq.
 (10) for general model evaluation purpose.
-In this case, MISS/MIEI is more sensitive to the change in the pattern similarity than the amplitude.
-Considering that MIEI has a geometric meaning when F is 2, which represents the use a smaller F, say F=0.5, to give more weight to the amplitude if one wants to evaluate model ability to simulate the longterm trend of the multiple variables, e.g. the surface air temperature and specific humidity.
-In this case, one may have more concern about the values of the trends than their spatial patterns.
+In this case, MISS/MIEI is more sensitive to the change in the

+- 115 pattern similarity than the amplitude.
+Considering that MIEI has a geometric meaning when F is 2, which represents the length of line segment CG (referring to Figure 3 in Xu et al., 2017).
+Thus, 2 appears to be a reasonable value of F for general model evaluation purpose.
+Users can also change F based on the application.
+For example, one may use a smaller F, say F=0.5, to give more weight to the amplitude if one wants to evaluate model ability to simulate the long-term trend of the multiple variables, e.g. the surface air temperature and specific humidity.
+In this case, one may have more concern about the - 120 values of the trends than their spatial patterns.